willmcgugan/willmcgugan.github.io/_posts/2025-11-1-toad-report-2.md

 Follow me on the socials where I will be posting regular updates.
 You can also join the [Textual Discord Server](https://discord.gg/Enf6Z3qhVr) if you want to chat with me or the Textual community.

 Join the `#toad` channel if you would like an invite to the Toad repository.
-I'll be sending those out in a week or two.
+I'll be sending more out in a week or two.

 Thanks for reading!